 Hyperemesis gravidarum (HG) is an uncommon condition characterized by frequent, persistent, and severe vomiting and nausea during pregnancy.
 As a result, you may be unable to take in a sufficient amount of food and fluids.
 It can cause a weight loss of more than 5% of your pre-pregnancy body weight.
 This can also cause dehydration and vitamin and mineral deficiencies.
 Treatment may require hospitalization.

-HG is a more severe form of nausea and vomiting of pregnancy (NVP), also called morning sickness.
-Morning sickness affects anywhere between 50% to 90% of pregnant women.
-HG is estimated to occur in 0.5%-2% of pregnancies.
+HG is a more severe form of nausea and vomiting of pregnancy (NVP, morning sickness).
+Morning sickness affects anywhere between 70% to 80% of pregnant women.
+HG is estimated to occur in up to 2% of pregnancies.

 There are many theories about the causes of HG, but none have been confirmed.
 HG is a complex disease that is likely caused by many factors.
 Some of these include: